Morris County NJ Roofing: How New Jersey Weather Impacts Your Roof

 Asphalt Shingles for New Jersey Climate

-Asphalt shingles are the most popular roofing material due to their durability, ease of installation, and affordability.
+Asphalt shingles are the most popular roofing material due to their durability, ease of installation, and affordability, and they are also the most commonly used roofing material nationwide because they are affordable and easy to install.

 Asphalt shingles remain the most common choice for single-family homes in Morris County, holding approximately 90% market share across New Jersey.
-This popularity stems from their proven performance, reasonable cost, and design versatility.
+This popularity stems from their proven performance, reasonable cost, and design versatility, with colors and styles that fit many home exteriors.

 Benefits for local homeowners include: